 4b.
-The TSCTSF sends a Ntsctsf_QoSandTSCAssistance_Update response message (Transaction Reference ID, Result) to the NEF.
+The TSCTSF sends a Ntsctsf_QoSandTSCAssistance_Create/Update response message (Transaction Reference ID, Result) to the NEF.
 Result indicates whether the request is granted or not.

-If the AF is considered to be trusted by the operator, the TSCTSF sends the Ntsctsf_QoSandTSCAssistance_Update response message directly to AF.
+If the AF is considered to be trusted by the operator, the TSCTSF sends the Ntsctsf_QoSandTSCAssistance_Create/Update response message directly to AF.